‘Strolling Thunder’ comes to DC, urging lawmakers to prioritize early childhood needs

-WASHINGTON, D.C. — These constituents are still learning their ABC’s but they’re already taking a big stand on Capitol Hill.
+These constituents are still learning their ABC’s, but they’re already taking a big stand on Capitol Hill.

 Tuesday, dozens of babies and their parents visited DC as part of the ‘Strolling Thunder.’
 It’s a national movement of families through the nonprofit, ZERO TO THREE, urging lawmakers to prioritize the needs of young children.
 This includes expanding early Head Start, better maternal healthcare and creating a national paid family leave program.